 This generation gave Firebird buyers even more options that enhanced performance.
 The 1970 model saw four different engines and three transmissions.
-Notably, you could get a four or five-speed manual or a four-speed automatic, making the car suitable for different types of drivers.
+Notably, you could get a three or four-speed manual or a two or three-speed automatic, making the car suitable for different types of drivers.

 The second generation gave users only an average amount of power, but Pontiac quickly put out a stronger 6.6-liter Ram Air IV motor.
 In 1971, buyers had access to a 7.5-liter engine.
 Though it looked like the sky was the limit for the Firebird’s power, the car got hit with new regulations and high fuel prices, diminishing its power potential.